justin-kaufmann/FileEncryptor/README.md

 ### How to encrypt a file

+1. Click on Dncrypt
-1. Select a file ().
+2. Select a file.
-2. Type in the first password which decrypts the file-content.
+3. Type in the first password which decrypts the file-content.
-3. Type in the second password which decrypts the first password.
+4. Type in the second password which decrypts the first password.
-4. Click on encrypt.
+5. Click on encrypt.

 ### How to decrypt a file

+1. Click on Decrypt.
-1. Select a file ().
+2. Select a file.
-2. Type in the first password which decrypts the file-content.
+3. Type in the first password which decrypts the file-content.
-3. Type in the second password which decrypts the first password.
+4. Type in the second password which decrypts the first password.
-4. Click on decrypt.
+5. Click on decrypt.

 ## Delphi Encryption Compendium